1989–1991 Ukrainian revolution: Independence (1991)

 1991 brought further victories for Rukh and the protest movement.
 On 17 March 1991 Ukraine's declaration of state sovereignty was confirmed in a referendum, with 81.69% voting in favour.
 Another referendum, held in the Lviv, Ivano-Frankivsk, and Ternopil oblasts (regions) alongside the sovereignty referendum, demonstrated 88.3% voting in favour.
-The growing scale of the protests drew the attention of United States President George H. W. Bush, who urged Ukrainians to stop pursuing independence in a 1 August 1991 speech.
+The growing scale of the protests drew the attention of United States President George H. W. Bush, who urged Ukrainians to stop pursuing independence in a 1 August 1991 speech, the so-callied Chicken Kiev speech.
 The speech, which was criticised by Ukrainian nationalists and American conservatives, urged Ukrainians not to pursue "suicidal nationalism", a phrase also used by Gorbachev.

 However, the process of independence was rapidly accelerated later that month by the 1991 Soviet coup d'état attempt.
 After a group of Soviet hardliners attempted to overthrow Gorbachev on 19 August, there were widespread protests against the coup attempt in Ukraine.
 Gorbachev's return to power failed to stop the ensuing chaos, and on 24 August 1991, the Supreme Soviet ratified the Declaration of Independence of Ukraine, written by Chornovil and fellow protest leaders Levko Lukianenko, Mykhailo Horyn, Serhiy Holovatyi, and Ivan Zaiets.
 The KPU agreed to the declaration of independence at the urging of Kravchuk, with First Secretary Stanislav Hurenko saying that opposing independence would be a "disaster."
 In an effort to placate anti-independence communist hardliners, pro-independence deputies Volodymyr Yavorivsky and Dmytro Pavlychko put forward the concept of a referendum to confirm the declaration of independence.
 The flag of the Soviet Union was removed from government buildings and replaced with the flag of Ukraine, an amnesty for all political prisoners was signed, the KPU was suspended and its assets were frozen in connection with the coup attempt.
 October Revolution Square was renamed to Maidan Nezalezhnosti (lit.
 'Independence Square'), while The referendum proposed by Yavorivsky and Pavlychko ultimately occurred, with 92.26% of votes in favour.